hobson/hobson.github.io/_posts/2015-04-25-Graph-Theory-Basics-and-Advanced-Speech-Recognition-with-Neural-Nets.md

 Then there are two main forks in the "decision tree" when you encounter a one of the two main classes of "difficult problems."

-1. Significant nonlinearities (logistic Regrssion will fail)
+1. Significant nonlinearities (logistic Regression will fail)
     1. Try adding nonlinearities (kernels or transformations) to your LR, SVM
     2. Pursue neural nets or other nonlinear techniques
 2. High dimensionality
     1. If you need all the dimensions (e.g. image processing), use convolutional neural nets to segment the dimensions
-    2. If your data is sparsely influentual (e.g. bioinformatics) -- shrink most weights down to zero to extract strongest influencers
+    2. If your data is sparsely influential (e.g. bioinformatics) -- shrink most weights down to zero to extract strongest influencers
     3. Use probabilistic matrix factorization and SVD extract latent features.

 Neural Nets for Speech